matveynator/netchan/wiki/PrinciplesofPureGoProgramming.md

 7. **Standard Library Utilization**: Go has a powerful standard library.
 Leveraging these well-tested and optimized packages wherever appropriate, instead of reinventing the wheel, is a hallmark of idiomatic Go programming.

-In summary, "Principles of Pure Go Programming" in the context of your library development plan would involve embracing these key Go idioms and practices, ensuring that "netchan" is developed in a way that is true to the spirit and strengths of the Go language.
+In summary, "Principles of Pure Go Programming" in the context of netchan library development plan would involve embracing these key Go idioms and practices, ensuring that "netchan" is developed in a way that is true to the spirit and strengths of the Go language.